z0ccc/comet/readme.md

 If you are using the DuckDuckGo Privacy Essentials extension you must go to the settings of the DuckDuckGo extension and add api.reddit.com and youtube.com as unprotected sites.

+If you are using uMatrix or uBlock origin advanced mode you need to allow the Reddit 3rd party domain to run on YouTube.

-If you are not using DuckDuckGo Privacy Essentials extension check if any other extensions are preventing the comments from loading.
+If you are not using any of these extensions check if any other extensions are preventing the comments from loading.

 <br />